 Start by decluttering your clothes.
 If you have all day to work on it, you can take out everything and organize it by categories (jeans with jeans, tank tops with other tank tops, etc).

 To decide what stays and what goes, I focus on condition, comfort, and confidence.
-The end goal is creating a wardrobe that you love and feel great in.
+The end goal is to create a wardrobe that you love and feel great in.

 The goal for me was never to get the absolute fewest pieces I could.
 Instead, I kept what I loved and felt good in.
 If that meant I still had 7 pairs of jeans, then so be it.